 All cancellations will be posted on the website, facebook, and on our phone as soon as possible for inclement weather.
 We often, but not necessarily, follow the public school snow closings, so please be sure to check the website.
 We must take into account the travel concerns of students and faculty from over 30 communities.
 If we must close the school, students are encouraged to make up their class in another level of their section within the following 2 weeks.

 Vacations and Holidays

-The studio will observe the public school calendar for all holidays and school vacation weeks.
+The studio will observe the public school calendar for most holidays and school vacation weeks.
 Please visit the Calendar page of our website for specific dates and closings.

 All allergies should be noted on the student's registration form and this information will be noted on the class attendance form.
 It is the expectation that any child with an EpiPen must keep it in their dance bag and must bring the bag into their classroom, so that it is easily identifiable in case of emergency.

 The school is not guaranteed to be nut-free, but we do not knowingly serve any peanut products at school functions.
 We encourage families not to bring these products into the school, but we can’t always enforce this recommendation.
 Parents of children with allergies should consider whether the school policy is consistent with their expectations and/or doctor’s directives.

 Students are placed in a specific level based on a variety of parameters including age, grade, previous experience, physical development, and readiness for pointe.
 If at any time the Director feels a student’s placement is incorrect the student may be changed to the appropriate level.